THREE THINGSGreat Smokey Mountains, Cataloochee, North Carolina

 Gravel with paved road connectors.
 Preferred bike rank: Gravel bike, Rigid MTB, Hardtail.

 Three Things is a gravel loop traversing through the Great Smoky National Park, Cherokee National Forest, and Pisgah National Forest.
 The majority of miles are gravel roads with a few country paved roads connecting the loop.
 The route is full of steep climbs and fast descents with ample water sources to filter and two main re-supply locations on route; the town of Hartford, TN and Fines Creek Cafe.
 Camping options include an established campground at Big Creek or Round Mountain Campground.
-Dispersed camping is also available at Max Patch giving panorama views of the surrounding mountains.
+Dispersed camping is also available in the National Park.

 - Tough gravel climbs with fast descents

 The route starts at the entrance to the Great Smoky NP with overnight parking (3 or 4 car max) outside the Park’s sign on the left side of the road (when facing the entrance).
 The first resupply is the Big Creek Country Store about 16 miles in.
 This can also be an alternative start location with parking at the Big Creek campground or at the Chestnut Branch Trailhead.

 Continue on with rolling county-side gravel roads into the town of Hartford where you can grab a river-side meal.
 The next stop from here is Round Mountain Campground (about mile 45) or push on and climb up to camp at Max Patch.
 Please walk your bike from the trailhead as this is a hiking only trail to the summit.
 Dispersed camping is plentiful at the top with panorama mountain views.

 After descending from Max Patch you’ll come to Fines Creek Cafe for a second resupply.
 Continuing on Panther Creek Rd takes you back under the highway to start of the climb back up to your vehicleat the Park entrance.

 More East Coast S240 routes can be found on our Routes Page.